jtanx/fontforgebuilds/README.txt

 --------------------------------------------------------------------------------

 CHANGELOG:
+02/06/19
+* I've removed the previous options to build X11/with the X11 backend.
+  FontForge is now always built with the GDK3 backend.
+For both the 32 bit and 64 bit builds, FontForge now also uses Python 3 over Python 2.
 01/07/15
 * Another overhaul to use precompiled X11, libspiro and libuninameslist libraries by default.
 This should speed up compiling FontForge from